Menu

 The TIO continues to protect the arbitrator and Telstra

-That the hackers informed Graham Schorer they had broken into the Melbourne Lonsdale Telephone Exchanges.
+The hackers informed Graham Schorer they had broken into the Melbourne Lonsdale Telephone Exchanges.

-So, when we were offered documents from an unknown source stating the hackers had gained access to Telstra's Melbourne Lonsdale Telephone Exchange which we knew was linked to the outside world, alarm bells began to ring.
+So, when we were offered documents from an unknown source stating the hackers had gained access to Telstra's Melbourne Lonsdale Telephone Exchange, which we knew was linked to the outside world, alarm bells began to ring.
 We were being offered emails and faxes proving Telstra and others had us COT Cases under electronic surveillance during our arbitration; we thought this might be set up.
 Was the Lonsdale Exchange the carrot to trap us into accepting documents outside of the arbitration process?
 Therefore, we declined to take the documents on offer.

 “I refer to your letter of 31 December 1996 in which you seek to access to [sic] various correspondence held by the TIO concerning the Fast Track Arbitration Procedure.